STAFF PROFILES – 2016-2017

 Jackie Savage – Elementary Level Coordinator, Upper Elementary Teacher

-Joanna Gibson – Elementary Assistant
+Amy Schlenker – Upper Elementary Assistant Teacher

-Claudia Wright – Pre Primary Teacher
+Christy Chen – Primary Teacher

 Janine Labak – Primary Level Coordinator, Primary Teacher

-Janine earned her Bachelor’s Degree in Psychology at Sonoma State College and her Master’s Degree in Social Work in California.
-She completed her Montessori Certificate at the New England Montessori Education Center in Boston.
-Before moving to Virginia, she taught at two different Montessori schools in Connecticut and then began working at MSNV in 1998 – first as Admissions Director, substitute teacher and summer camp teacher before returning to teaching in the Primary classroom.
+Janine earned her Bachelor’s Degree in Psychology at Sonoma State College and her Master’s Degree in Social Work at San Diego State University.
+She earned her Early Childhood credential at New England Montessori Teacher Education Center in Boston.
+Before moving to Virginia, she taught at Montessori schools in Connecticut.
+She began working at MSNV in 1998 as Admissions Director, substitute teacher and summer camp teacher before returning to full-time teaching in the Primary classroom.
 Janine has developed a Montessori Water curriculum and has presented at an American Montessori Society (AMS) conference in addition to other conferences.
 She is a certified Project WET facilitator.

 Tracy Rigo – Primary Teacher

-Kofi Dennis – Primary Drama Teacher
+Camilla Roberts – Primary Teacher

 Indira Bustillos – Primary and Elementary Spanish Teacher